Ahmed8501/Data-Science-Projects/README.md

-### This repository contains three data science projects showcasing predictive modeling and analysis using machine learning techniques.
+### This repository contains three data science projects that encompass the entire data lifecycle, involving comprehensive data preprocessing and cleaning, in-depth exploratory data analysis, intricate feature engineering, and deliberate model selection.
 Each project focuses on a different aspect of data science, aiming to solve specific problems and derive insights from the datasets used.

 ## **Projects Overview:**
 # 1. Customer Churn Prediction using Decision Tree Classifier